diyscif/diyscif/scif-thesis.md

 technical surveillance countermeasure (TSCM) inspections, also referred to as "bug sweeping," useful for keeping a SCIF secure over its operation lifecycle.

-The paper then applied all the above countersurveillance techniques in a shipping-container-based SCIF module that can be serially produced and transported anywhere in the world discreetly, cheaply, and quickly.
+The paper then applied all the above counter-surveillance techniques in a shipping-container-based SCIF module that can be serially produced and transported anywhere in the world discreetly, cheaply, and quickly.
 It demonstrated how such a module can deliver the state of the art, as standardized